CapturePost is an application that allows photographers to tether a camera to a computer in order to match images to their subjects while shooting.

 QR Code shoot cards are a very popular method of matching images to subjects and Families.

-Once CapturePost is installed and the job is open, the user will gain access to several setup options, including camera tethering, image rotation, file name prefixes, and guides.
+Once CapturePost is installed and the job is open, the user can configure several setup options, including camera tethering, image rotation, file name prefixes, and guides.

-The majority of these settings are located under File> Setup.
+Most of these settings are found under File > Setup.

 Figure 1: The CapturePost Setup Menu

-Under the Camera Section of the setup window, the Photographer can choose the appropriate camera driver from the drop-down menu or select to set up a hot folder.
+Under the Camera section of the setup window, the photographer can select the appropriate camera driver from the drop-down menu or configure a hot folder.

 NOTE

-If the hot folder option is selected, the photographers must also set up options in the 3rd party camera drivers and under the Camera>Settings menu in CapturePost.
+If the hot folder option is selected, the photographers must also set up options under the Camera>Settings menu in CapturePost to indicate to the application where the the hot folder is located.

-Clicking the Image Processing… button will launch a secondary window with options for image rotation and mirroring.
+Clicking the Image Processing… button will launch a secondary window with options for image rotation and mirroring, including automatically rotating the image with the camera EXIF data.

 TIP